 \section{Abstract}

-We construct a simple, nuclear, stably projectionless $C^*$-algebra $W$ which has trivial $K$-theory and a unique tracial state, and we prove that $W$ shares some of the important properties of the Cuntz algebra $\mathcal{O}_2$.
-In particular, we show that every nondegenerate endomorphism of $W$ is approximately inner and we construct a trace-preserving embedding of $W$ into the central sequences algebra $M(W)_\infty \cap W'$.
-We observe that $W\otimes W \cong W$ (a fact which will be proved in the forthcoming article \cite{Robert:2011}) and we deduce from this that $W$ is absorbed tensorially by a class of nuclear, stably projectionless $C^*$-algebras.
+We construct a simple, nuclear, stably projectionless $C^*$-algebra $W$ which has trivial $K$-theory and a unique tracial state, and we investigate the extent to which $W$ might fit into the hierarchy of strongly self-absorbing $C^*$-algebras as an analogue of the Cuntz algebra $\mathcal{O}_2$.
+In this context, we show that every nondegenerate endomorphism of $W$ is approximately inner and we construct a trace-preserving embedding of $W$ into the central sequences algebra $M(W)_\infty \cap W'$.
+We conjecture that $W\otimes W \cong W$ and we note some implications of this, for example that $W$ would be absorbed tensorially by a certain class of nuclear, stably projectionless $C^*$-algebras.
 Finally, we explain why $W$ may play some role in the classification of such algebras.